JensDijkstra/Project-NAO/Design Report/DesignReport.md

 		This identifies the emotion expressed by the speaker’s voice, independently of what is being said.
 		NAO could be made to respond according to the user's expressed emotion.
 #### Chat Bots
 There also is the option to use a variety of chat bots. these sometimes cost money, but you can also get them for free.
 This enables the NAO robot to have more complicated conversations and answer any questions that the user might have.
 This does however come with some privacy problems.
-These programs are free because the developers can use your personal information to upgrade their AI. some users might not want to have this so this becomes something to take into consideration when designing the robot.
+Google Cloud is a way to get an easy chatbot going, but everything the user says is stored in Google's database.
+Some users might not want to have this so this becomes something to take into consideration when designing the robot.
 	 - [ ] Google
 	 - [ ] Amazon
 	 - [ ] Sphinx